THE ECHO FOUNDATION

 Elie Wiesel.
 Kerry Kennedy.
 Help bring their stories and many others to life as our intern.

-Expanded learning of critical humanitarian issues
+Expanded exposure to critical humanitarian issues

-Increased experience working in a professional setting
+Experience working in a professional environment

 Elevated collaboration techniques working in a group setting